contentjet/openapi-ui/README.md

 # NOTE

-This project is work-in-progress/experimental at this stage.
-Contributions and feedback welcome.
+This project was experimental and is not being actively maintained.

 ## Getting started